-Wanderer’s Whale Watching Cape Town Tour begins with a scenic coastal drive from Cape Town’s city centre, passing through the harbor town Gordons Bay and the beach hamlet Pringle Bay, before stopping at Betty’s Bay where you will visit the large colony of African penguin at the Stony Point nature reserve and the Harold Porter bontanical gardens any option for the nature lover.
+Wanderer’s Whale Watching Cape Town Tour begins with a scenic coastal drive from Cape Town’s city centre, passing through the harbor town Gordons Bay and the beach hamlet Pringle Bay, before an optional stop at Betty’s Bay where you will visit the large colony of African penguin at the Stony Point nature reserve and the Harold Porter bontanical gardens any option for the nature lover.

-We then pass through Kleinmond, a little town at the mouth of the Bot River Lagoon that is home to the only herd of wild wetland horses in South Africa.
+We pass through Kleinmond, a little town at the mouth of the Bot River Lagoon that is home to the only herd of wetland horses in South Africa.
 Finally we arrive in Hermanus.
 A cliff-top walkway stretching from the old harbour near the town centre to the Blue Flag certified Grotto Beach offer some of the best whale watching in the world.
-In even more intimate, up-close encounter with these majestic creatures is offered by whale-watching boat trips, an optional and highly recommended part of our tour.
+An even more intimate, up-close encounter with these majestic creatures is offered by whale-watching boat trips, an optional and highly recommended part of our tour.
 If you looking to do this trip out of whale watching season we offer activities such as sunset Champagne and tapas cruises, wine and food pairing at Creation wines in the Hemel and Aarde Valley, quad biking, shark cage diving and zip lining so theirs many activities to make the perfect day.

 Our Journey back to Cape Town takes us through Botriver village, Houhoek pass, and Grabouw in the Elgin Valley, famous for its apple orchards.

-Wanderer’s Whale Watching Cape Town is available between June and early December if it’s just the whales you after.
+Wanderer’s Hermanus Whale Watching Cape Town tour is available between June and early December if it’s just the whales you after.
 Whale sightings are uncommon but not unheard of at other times of the year.

 Contact us so we can assist with putting together that unforgettable day.